-Users can also display the mosaic tile definition by toggling the corresponding button.
-The name of each tile as well as its boundaries will be displayed as an overlay to the mosaic.
-If a tile overlay was not provided by the user, then this option will instead display the software's own internal tile definition for the blocks.
+Toggling the "Mosaic Blocks" button displays the mosaic tile definition.
+The name of each tile, as well as its boundaries, will be shown as an overlay on the mosaic.
+If a tile overlay was not provided by the user, this option will display the software's internal tile definition for the blocks.